divya-divyanshu/Research-Paper-Navigator/main/project_methodology.md

 Selected Fields

-.Title – used for search and graph visualization.
+Title – used for search and graph visualization.

-.Abstract – used for generating embeddings, semantic search, clustering, and summarization.
+Abstract – used for generating embeddings, semantic search, clustering, and summarization.

-.Categories – used to group papers into related topics or subfields.
+Categories – used to group papers into related topics or subfields.

-.Submission Date – used to order papers for “Learning Path Mode” (beginner → advanced).
+Submission Date – used to order papers for “Learning Path Mode” (beginner → advanced).

-.Authors (optional) – used for display purposes only.
+Authors (optional) – used for display purposes only.

 Cleaning Process

-.Remove missing or incomplete records – drop entries without abstracts.
+Remove missing or incomplete records – drop entries without abstracts.

-.Remove duplicates – ensure each paper appears only once.
+Remove duplicates – ensure each paper appears only once.

-.Field selection – keep only the required fields listed above.
+Field selection – keep only the required fields listed above.

-.Text normalization – convert abstracts to lowercase and remove unwanted symbols.
+Text normalization – convert abstracts to lowercase and remove unwanted symbols.

-.This lightweight preprocessing ensures that the dataset is clean, structured, and ready for embedding  generation in later stages.
+This lightweight preprocessing ensures that the dataset is clean, structured, and ready for embedding generation in later stages.